ezralazuardy/pluvia/README.md

 fetches geolocation data from Google and weather data from Open Weather Map and returns it to the app as JSON data.

-It's included in this project as a submodule and located in `./pluvia-api`.
+It's included in this project as a submodule and located in the `pluvia-api` directory.
 The submodule repository can be found [here](https://github.com/ezralazuardy/pluvia-api).